Road Rage is Not Acceptable in Wisconsin

 There is a timeframe for which you must file legal action for any damages you intend to claim arising from a road rage accident.
 In Wisconsin, the law generally allows a plaintiff only three years from the date of an accident to file a lawsuit in court for their losses.
 If the act was intentional, it could be even less than three years, so you should talk to an attorney to help determine if your accident may require you to act in a shorter timeframe than the general 3 years.

 While three years sounds like a long time, you should not wait to contact an attorney to represent you.
 It takes time to prepare a claim properly, negotiate with insurers, and go over your best options for monetary recovery after an accident.
-If you suffer any injury in a crash that occurs because of another driver’s road rage, you should act quickly to protect your legal rights.
+If you suffer any injury in a crash because of another driver’s road rage, you should act quickly to protect your legal rights.

 What Can You Do If You Are in a Road Rage Accident?